Crystal of the Seven Mists

 When one guest glanced up, Shamone froze like a statue.
 It was too dark for them to see, least she hoped.
 Seconds later, she heard one of the gallery windows creaking open.
 When Sabian’s head appeared, Shamone ducked around the gargoyle.

 Looking left, Sabian narrowed his eyes.
 Turning, he glanced to his right.

 When Shamone pressed back against the wall one of her satin slippers fell off, spinning, it hit the courtyard below.
 The movement attracted Sabian’s attention, but it was too dark for him to see what had fallen.

-Sabian shook his head, he could have sworn that he’d seen Shamone at the top of the stairs.
+Sabian shook his head, he could have sworn he’d seen Shamone at the top of the stairs.
 There was no way she could have walked past Tylox or Griffin without them seeing her so where in the blazes was she?

 Shamone could feel her other shoe slipping on the damp ledge.
 She could just picture it now as the people below watched her hurtling toward them.
 If the fall didn’t kill her, her parents would.

 Relieved to hear the window close Shamone relaxed.
 Cursing, she tentatively reached around the gargoyle and edged onto the other ledge.
 Her fingers were numb from the cold and if she did not get back into the gallery soon, they would no doubt find her frozen to the windows by morning.